mitchsf/FormBuilder/README.md

 # FormBuilder Library for ESP32

 A comprehensive Arduino library for creating responsive HTML forms on ESP32 devices.
 Build beautiful web interfaces for device configuration with minimal code.
+This makes extensive use of the Strings, but it is typically run on initial configuration, and when settings are changed.
+Don't run the update method in loop(), once form updates are complete.
+This library leaves saveing data and connecting to WiFi after AP has closed, to the application.
+It is strictly a form builder.

 ## Features